ADDX Expands China Footprint With US$200-million Agreement Linked To China's Offshore Investment Scheme

 |

-[6] Other ADDX shareholders include Japan's Tokai Tokyo Financial Holdings and Thailand's Kiatnakin Phatra Financial Group.
+[6] Other ADDX shareholders include Korea's Hanwha Asset Management, Japan's Tokai Tokyo Financial Holdings and Thailand's Kiatnakin Phatra Financial Group.

 About ADDX